-An automated system administered by an independent third party tabulates the votes.
+An automated system administered by an independent third party tabulates the votes cast by proxy.
+The inspectors of election will tabulate votes cast at the Annual Meeting.
 Each proposal is tabulated separately.

 What is the effect of an abstention?

 A stockholder who abstains on some or all matters is considered present for purposes of determining if a quorum is present at the Annual Meeting, but an abstention is not counted as a vote cast.
 An abstention will have the effect of a vote against Proposals 2 and 3 and will have no effect with respect to Proposal 1.